Beerwah State Forest was originally established in 1874 as a Reserve for State Forest purposes, including selective native timber harvesting.

-QPWS will provide regular updates to the community and Beerwah State Forest users about the progress of harvesting activities.
-For more information call 13QGOV (13 74 68) or visit Queensland's parks and forests.
+QPWS will provide updates about any changes to forest access once a start date for harvesting activities is confirmed.
+For more information, call 13QGOV (13 74 68) or visit Queensland's parks and forests.

 The proposed harvesting operations will be the final selective harvest of this area, consistent with the Queensland Government’s Native Timber Action Plan announced in November 2019.